Users can create an Inquiry, Service Referral, or Incident Report in Intake.

 - Report Name: The name of this specific report.
 How you enter it depends on your organization’s naming conventions.

-- Note: A report name will automatically be populated, but you can edit that information.
+- Note: A report name will automatically be populated with the date, time, and last name of the user who created the report, but you can edit that information.

 - Assignee: This is the user assigned to complete this report.
 This will be automatically populated with the user who created the report but can be edited.